We are available to answer your questions via phone Monday through Friday, 9am to 5pm PST

 For press, please click here to email your request

 A: CRS is an Anti-Corrosion PRIMER that can penetrate tightly adhered intact rust when properly prepped and applied.
 A topcoat is required for use.

-Q: What is the process for applying Maxon CRS?
+Q: What is the process for surface prep and applying CRS?

-A: Typically, pressure wash to de-grease and pressure wash again (in a east-west orientation, to remove de-greaser).
-As long as there is no loose debris, CRS will adhere to the hard rust and then to the substrate
+A: Typically, pressure wash in a north-south orientation, de-grease, and pressure wash again (in a east-west orientation, to remove de-greaser).
+As long as there are no loose debris, CRS will encapsulate and penetrate tightly adhered rust and through to adhere to the substrate.

-Q: How does Maxon CRS eventually attach to the substrate?
+Q: How does CRS attach to the substrate?

-A: Maxon can be applied as a 2 coat system depending on the substrate.
-If the metal and rust is flat and relatively smooth a one coat system could be sufficient.
-However if there is a wide range of pit ridges on the hard rust, then a 2nd coat may be required.
+A: CRS can be applied as a two-coat system depending on the substrate.
+If the metal and rust is flat and relatively smooth a one-coat system could be sufficient.
+However if there is a wide range of pit ridges on tightly adhered rust, then a second coat may be required to cover missed spots.
 The best application method is cross hatching or north-south, east-west.
-The 2nd coat should be applied when 1st coat is tacking or near dry.
+The second coat should be applied when first coat is tacking or near dry.
 In full sun and wind this could be as quickly as 10-15 minutes, or up to an hour in shaded or humid areas.
 Re-coat window is LARGE, up to several weeks if that is required for your job.
 Please make sure your primed surface is clean enough for paint.

-Q: Can Maxon CRS be applied on wet surfaces?
+Q: Can CRS be applied on wet surfaces?

-Q: Does Maxon CRS adversely affect any other materials such as plastic, rubber, silicone?
+Q: Does CRS adversely affect any other materials such as plastic, rubber, silicone?

 A: Not at all.
 This is part of our advantage.
 For example, if coating the chassis of a car, CRS will not harm the rubber or the isolation of any electric wiring.